codehacker7/Manage-your-Expenses-JavaProject/README.md

 Wed Nov 30 19:37:34 PST 2022
 You purchased  Pasta with price being  $ 20.0 and the purchase was made on : 20 Sep 2022 which belongs to : Eatout

+# Improvements
+Currently work on Learning and using AWS to make it more efficient rather than JSON for the data storage

 # Phase4: Task 3
 I believe that I am quite satisifed with the design of my program because I have an Customer class